 Subsection (c) provides the mechanism by which a person can petition the lead agency to consider a chemical for listing under this section.
-Since the lead agency may not be aware that some chemicals are potentially covered by this section, this subsection provides a formal way for mechanism by which a persons can to bring such information to the attention of the lead agency.
+Since the lead agency may not be aware that some chemicals are potentially covered by this section, this subsection provides a formal mechanism by which persons can bring such information to the attention of the lead agency.
 The person filing the petition is required to identify the chemical in question and identify which mechanism described in subsection (a) applies.